prisms-center/CASMcode_crystallography/CONTRIBUTE.md

 At this point, changes made to pure Python source files are immediately testable.
 Testing changes made to the pybind11 wrappers requires re-building with `pip install -e .`.
 Testing changes made to the CASM C++ components requires re-building and re-installing the C++ components and then re-building with `pip install -e .`.

-To uninstall the Python package do:
+To uninstall the Python package use the distribution package name:

+    # <distname> = libcasm-global, libcasm-xtal, etc.
-    pip uninstall libcasm-xtal
+    pip uninstall <distname>

 ## Testing the combined build process